abhijoshi23/TripsAPI/README.md

-An API developed by me for my Acadamic project.
+An API developed by me which has data for various trips and this API was used by me for my academic project.